KevinAst/MyWeb/FireWithin/John.md

 ## Devotions "by the book"

-Devotions organized by scripture reference, cataloged here - in the host book:
+{{book.Devotions}} organized by scripture reference, cataloged here - in the host book:

 - M{ devoGHTOC({
        publicationDate:     'Wed 04/08/2026',